create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 ```

 This sends a set_translation `inputOnly` field to the Transform node.
 An `inputOnly` field on a passed node can appear only on the left side of the assignment.
 An `outputOnly` fields or `inputOutput` field in the passed node can appear only on the right side, which reads the last value sent out.
 Fields in the passed node cannot be accessed, but `inputOutput` fields can either send an event to the `set_...` inputOnly field, or read the current value of the `..._changed` `outputOnly` fields.
 This follows the routing model of the rest of X3D.

-### Sending OutputOnly Fields

-Assigning to an `outputOnly` field or `inputOutput` field sends that event at the completion of the currently executing function.
-This implies that assigning to the `outputOnly` field or `inputOutput` field multiple times during one execution of the function still only sends one event and that event is the last value assigned.